tacom6/PowerUpSQL/Utility-Functions.md

 |Get-DomainSpn | Returns a list of SPNs for the target domain.
 Supports authentication from non domain systems.|
 |Get-DomainObject | Used to query domain controllers via LDAP.
 Supports alternative credentials from non-domain system.|
 |Get-SQLStoredProcedureSQLi|Returns stored procedures using dynamic SQL and the "WITH EXECUTE AS OWNER" clause.
 If the stored procedure is vulnerable to SQLi it may be possible to impersonate the procedure owner.
+|Get-SQLServerLoginDefaultPw|Based on the instance name, test if SQL Server is configured with default passwords.

 **Examples:**